Eduardo De Filippo

 Eduardo De Filippo OMRI (/it/; 26 May 1900 – 31 October 1984), also known mononymously as Eduardo, was an Italian actor, director, screenwriter, and playwright, best known for his Neapolitan works Filumena Marturano and Napoli milionaria.
 Considered one of the most important Italian artists of the 20th century, De Filippo was the author of many theatrical dramas staged and directed by himself first and later awarded and played outside Italy.
 For his artistic merits and contributions to Italian culture, he was named senator for life by the President of the Italian Republic Sandro Pertini.

-Biography

-Family
+Early life and family

 De Filippo was born in Naples on 26 May 1900.
 For many years, his birth date was mistakenly thought to be 24 May, but recent research in anagraphic books proved 26 to be the right date.
 Eduardo was the second son of playwright and actor Eduardo Scarpetta, the "king" of Neapolitan theatre, and theatre seamstress and costumier Luisa De Filippo.
 He and his siblings Annunziata "Titina" and Giuseppe "Peppino" were extramarital because Scarpetta was actually married since 1876 to Rosa De Filippo, Luisa's paternal aunt.
 Scarpetta had six more illegitimate children from various affairs, including actors Ernesto Murolo and Eduardo Passarelli.
 Scarpetta never acknowledged Eduardo De Filippo and his siblings, which is why the son took his mother's name.